Draft Arctic Research Plan 2022-2026

 - Arctic-Global Systems: Improve understanding of the Arctic as a component of planet Earth.

-This plan identifies four priority areas which represent areas of broad, crosscutting focus that need additional attention or research, support one or more policy drivers, meet the mission and interests of more than one federal agency, and engage multiple existing collaboration teams and non-federal partners.
+This draft plan identifies four priority areas which represent areas of broad, crosscutting focus that need additional attention or research, support one or more policy drivers, meet the mission and interests of more than one federal agency, and engage multiple existing collaboration teams and non-federal partners.
 The priority areas and goals of this plan exemplify the complex interactions between human, societal, and environmental challenges.

 Priority Area 1: Community Resilience and Health